 Danez Smith was born in St. Paul, Minnesota, and received an MFA from the University of Michigan.
-Smith is the author of Don’t Call Us Dead (Graywolf Press, 2017), which was short-listed for the National Book Award, and [insert] boy (YesYes Books, 2014), winner of the Kate Tufts Discovery Award and the Lambda Literary Award for Gay Poetry.
-The recipient of fellowships from the National Endowment for the Arts and the Poetry Foundation, Smith lives in Minneapolis, Minnesota.
+Smith is the author of Homie, forthcoming from Graywolf Press in 2020, Don’t Call Us Dead (Graywolf Press, 2017), which was short-listed for the National Book Award, and [insert] boy (YesYes Books, 2014), winner of the Kate Tufts Discovery Award and the Lambda Literary Award for Gay Poetry.
+The recipient of fellowships from the National Endowment for the Arts and the Poetry Foundation, they co-host the podcast VS alongside Franny Choi.
+Smith lives in Minneapolis, Minnesota.

 sign up to receive a new poem-a-day in your inbox

 & even the black guy’s profile reads 'sorry, no black guys'